jyggen/bnet/README.md

 ## License

 The MIT License (MIT).
 Please see [License File](https://github.com/pwnraid/bnet/blob/master/LICENSE) for more information.
+Battle.net, Warcraft, World of Warcraft, StarCraft and Diablo are copyrighted by Blizzard Entertainment, Inc.

 This library is neither endorsed by nor associated with Blizzard Entertainment, Inc.